Individual differences in knowledge network navigation: Methods

 \textbf{Navigation paths} A navigation path of a participant refers to the sequence of Wikipedia articles, or Wikipages, clicked by the participant in a game.
-Representing the hyperlinking structure of the English Wikipedia as a directed graph $G = (V, E)$, with $V = \{a_{k}\}$ denoting the set of all the Wikipages $a_{k}$ and $E = \{H_{kl}\}$ denoting the set of all the existing hyperlinks $H_{kl}$ from $a_{k}$ to $a_{l}$, the navigation path with $N$ steps for the $n$th participant in the $i$th navigation game $g_{i}$ can then be represented as a sequence $P_{n}^{i} = (a_{k})_{k=0}^{N}$ on the Wikipedia graph $G$, where $i = 1, 2, ..., 8$ and $n = 1, 2, ..., 404$.
+Representing the hyperlinking structure of the English Wikipedia as a directed graph $G = (V, E)$, with $V = \{a_{k}\}$ denoting the set of all the Wikipages $a_{k}$ and $E = \{H_{kl}\}$ denoting the set of all the existing hyperlinks $H_{kl}$ from $a_{k}$ to $a_{l}$, the navigation path with $N$ steps for the $n$th participant in the $i$th navigation game $g_{i}$ can then be represented as a sequence $P_{n}^{i} = (a_{k})_{k=0}^{N}$ on the Wikipedia graph $G$, where $i = 1, 2, ..., 8$ and $n = 1, 2, ..., 397$.
 Denoting the source and target Wikipages of the game $g_{i}$ by $A_{s}^{i}$ and $A_{t}^{i}$, the navigation path $P_{n}^{i} = (a_{k})_{k=0}^{N}$ for the $n$th participant in the $i$th game is successful if it starts from the source and reaches the target, i.e. $a_{0} = A_{s}^{i}$ and $a_{N} = A_{t}^{i}$, and not successful if $a_{0} = A_{s}^{i}$ and $a_{N} \neq A_{t}^{i}$.
 Given the navigation paths of all the participants in all the games, we measure the success of the $n$th participant in the $i$th game by a binary variable $s_{n}^{i}$, which takes the value $1$ if the navigation path $P_{n}^{i}$ is successful otherwise $0$.

-\textbf{Quantifying the navigation performance of the participants} To measure the overall performance of a participant in all the Wikipedia navigation games, we define the success of the $n$th participant $S_{n}$ as the ratio of games he/she won in total, where $s_{n}^{i}$ is the binary success measure of the navigation path $P_{n}^{i}$ defined previously.

-\textbf{Quantifying the uniqueness of the navigation paths} To understand how the navigation paths differ, we first trained a 64-dimensional graph embedding for each Wikipage $a_{i}$ over the English Wikipedia graph $G$ using the DeepWalk~\cite{perozzi2014deepwalk} algorithm.
-The graph embedding assigns a 64-dimensional number vector $\vec v_{i}$ to each Wikipage $a_{i}$, using which we constructed a semantic distance measure between the pairs of the Wikipages:
+\textbf{Quantifying the uniqueness of the navigation paths} To understand how the navigation paths differ, we first trained a 64-dimensional node embedding for each Wikipage $a_{i}$ over the English Wikipedia graph $G$ using the DeepWalk~\cite{perozzi2014deepwalk} algorithm.
+Graph embedding is a technique to represent each node in the graph as a numerical vector in a continuous space with similar nodes placed close to each other.
+This allows us to quantify the dissimilarity of two nodes as the distance between the respective vectors.
+Our graph embedding assigns a 64-dimensional numerical vector $\vec v_{i}$ to each Wikipage $a_{i}$, using which we constructed a semantic distance measure between the pairs of the Wikipages: